vanadium-archive/browser/src/components/help/content/main.md

 ------------

 The Viz Vanadium Viewer is a tool to browse and interact with Vanadium services.
-See the Vanadium documentation for more information.
+See the [Vanadium documentation](http://staging.v.io) for more information.

 Mount Tables
 ------------

 One special kind of Vanadium service is a *mount table*, which contains distributed pointers to other services (including other mount tables).
 Each item in a mount table can be one of three things:
 * a distributed pointer to another mount table
 * a distributed pointer to a Vanadium service (other than a mount table)
 * a folder (intermediary name)

-Folders are used to group items together, like in a file system on a computer.
+<br />Folders are used to group items together, like in a file system
+on a computer.
 The name used to identify a folder is called an "intermediary name" (like a directory name).
 Folders in a mount table can only contain other items